blackknight75/checks-for-understanding/module-2/backend/week_two.md

 ```

 Now how would you find the owner of the team with an id of 4?
+*** team = Team.find(4)/ team.owner.name***

 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.

+TEACHER--1--has--n--STUDENT
+id                   id
+name                 name
+                     teacher_id

 6. Define foreign key, primary key, and schema.
+***Foreign Key is a key from another table that the owner can use to acces information from that other table.***
+***Primary Key is a unique key that identifies the row***
+***Schema is the layout of your database.
+It shows all the attributes and associated keys/ids.***
 7. Describe the relationship between a foreign key on one table and a primary key on another table.
+***This allows the table that holds the foreign key to access the data from the other table where the foreign key came from.***
 8. What are the parts of an HTTP response?
+***Request sent to controller ---> talks to model ---> model talks to database and gets data ---> model returns data to controller ---> controller sends data to erb that translates to html ---> html is returned to controller ---> controller renders view for client.

 ### Optional Questions